TheUnsolvedDev/CUDA_NN_FS/README.md

 ## Introduction
 Neural networks are powerful models for machine learning and artificial intelligence tasks.
 This project focuses on building a basic neural network using the C programming language with CUDA extensions for parallelism.
 CUDA allows us to harness the computational power of NVIDIA GPUs, speeding up the training and inference phases of the neural network.

+For running this make sure GCC and NVCC installed in your system while doing it my GCC version is 11.4.0 and NVCC version is 11.8. **USE THE RUN FILE FOR INSTALLING AND ADD THE PATH TO THE BASHRC FILE**

 ## Prerequisites
 To run this project, you need the following dependencies:
 - CUDA-enabled GPU